Real root finding for low rank linear matrices

 \subsection{Motivations}

-{The problem of finding low rank elements in a given affine subspace has many applications in systems, signal and information engineering, where low rank elements typically correspond to sparsity and structure requirements.
-For example, in the context of semidefinite programming (SDP) hierarchies for polynomial optimization \cite{l10}, low rank moment matrices provide guarantees of global optimality of a convex relaxation of a nonconvex optimization problem.}
+{The problem of finding low rank matrices in a given affine space has many applications in systems, signal and information engineering, where low rank typically corresponds to sparsity and structure requirements.
+For instance, in the context of semi\-de\-finite programming (SDP) hierarchies for polynomial optimization \cite{l10}, low rank moment matrices provide guarantees of global optimality of a convex relaxation of a non-convex optimization problem.} Similarly, the geometry of low rank structured matrices (e.g. Hurwitz, Hankel, Toeplitz, resultant matrices) is pervasive in algebraic approaches to information engineering (including systems control, signal processing, computer vision). {In these cases, the given affine subspace lies in the linear space of symmetric (or more structured) matrices, while in this paper we address the problem from a more general point of view.} \begin{example} {The paper \cite{kileeldistortion} studies distortion varieties, special algebraic varieties arising from computer vision.
+These have determinantal structure.
+For instance, the distortion variety in \cite[Ex.
+1.1]{kileeldistortion} is the zero set of all $2 \times 2$ minors of the matrix

-{Moreover, solving efficiently the real root finding problem for linear matrices is a first step towards obtaining complexity bounds for semidefinite programming.
-Indeed, let $A(x)$ be symmetric, and let $S = \{x \in \RR^n \mid A(x) \succeq 0\}$ be the associated spectrahedron.
-One can prove that if $r$ is the minimum rank attained by $A(x)$ over (the boundary of) $S$, then at least one of the connected components of $\setD_r \cap \RR^n$ is contained in $S$.
-This implies that one can decide the emptiness of $S$ (and, hence, the feasibility of a semidefinite program) by deciding the emptiness of $\setD_r \cap \RR^n$.}

-{Similarly, the geometry of low rank structured matrices (e.g. Hurwitz matrices, Hankel matrices, Toeplitz matrices, resultant matrices) is pervasive in algebraic approaches to information engineering (including systems control, signal processing, computer vision and computational geometry), see e.g. \cite{markovsky12}, \cite{hauenstein2012maximum} or \cite{euclideandegree2013} and the references therein.
-The specific geometry of low rank manifolds can be exploited to design efficient nonlinear local optimization algorithms \cite{absil2008}.
-Sparsity-promoting optimization methods are now commonly used in floating-point computational environments, and compressed sensing algorithms based on large-scale convex optimization methods are listed amongst the success stories of applied mathematics in engineering, see e.g. \cite{candes2014}.} {Finally, linear matrices and their loci of rank defects are the object of the so-called low rank approximation problem, see e.g. \cite{OttSpaStu14}.}
+The matrix $A$ defines a linear space of co-dimension 1 in the space of $2 \times 6$ matrices (indeed the $(1,6)-$entry equals the $(2,5)-$entry), and we are interested in the locus of rank-one matrices of this form.
+The real points of this variety can be sampled with the algorithm developed in this paper, since the regularity assumptions needed by our algorithm (defined in Section \ref{genass}) are satisfied by this example.} \end{example} The specific geometry of low rank manifolds can be exploited to design efficient nonlinear local optimization algorithms \cite{absil2008}. {Linear matrices and their loci of rank defects are the object of the so-called low rank approximation problem \cite{OttSpaStu14} and model problems arising in medical imagery \cite{BFJSV16}.}